rust-lang/blog.rust-lang.org/_posts/2015-04-17-Enums-match-mutation-and-moves.md

 is a crucial part of how destructuring bind of L-values works.

+First, let us carefully state the meaning of a *non-ref* binding:

 * When matching a value of type `T`, an identifier pattern `i` will, on a successful match, *move* the value out of the original input and into `i`.
 Thus we can always conclude in such a case that `i` has type